Doom Eternal

 There are two types of projectile behaviors that are unused.
 Both types cause projectiles to bounce when coming in contact with surfaces.
 The first type flies in an arc and bounces on the floor, while the second type has no arc and bounces on walls.

-Unused Damage parameter
+Unused Damage Parameter

-The unused Damage Parameter "RapidHitScale" increases the damage dealt by a weapon every time a shot is fired.
+"RapidHitScale" increases the damage dealt by a weapon every time a shot is fired.

 Provided is a video by Doom Eternal speedrunner/modder BloodShot9001 from around this time that depicts something similar to what this parameter's usage likely would have looked like, should it have been used.
 (Seen at the 1:15 timestamp.)